AyoubFrihaoui/Machine-Learning---Movie-Recommendation-System---Association/README.md

 # Machine-Learning---Movie-Recommendation-System---Association
 A movie recommender system using association rules mining.
 ## note :
-The notebook including the eda , data preprocessing and model traning is inthe file notebook.ipynb
+The notebook including the eda , data preprocessing and model traning is in the file notebook.ipynb

 # Getting Started:
 ## Installation